shivakasula48/FILE-INTEGRITY-CHECKER/README.md

 3.Compliance:

-*Ensure compliance with security standards that require regular file integrity checks.
+* Ensure compliance with security standards that require regular file integrity checks.

 4.Forensics:

-*Detect tampering with logs or evidence files in cybersecurity investigations.
+* Detect tampering with logs or evidence files in cybersecurity investigations.

+# Steps to Build the Project

+1.Understand the Basics:

+* Familiarize yourself with cryptographic hash functions (e.g., SHA256).

+2.Setup the Environment:

+* Install Python and VS Code.

+* Set up Git for version control.

+3.Code Development:

+* Write the script for hash calculation and comparison.

+* Add functionality for real-time monitoring.

+4.Testing:

+* Use sample files to test for accurate change detection.

+# Future Improvements

+1.GUI Interface:

+* Add a graphical interface for easier usability.

+2.Real-Time Monitoring:

+* Use file system event listeners to detect changes as they occur.

+3.Hash Algorithms:

+* Support additional hash functions like MD5, SHA1, or SHA512.

+# Acknowledgments

+Special thanks to:

+* YouTube Tutorials: For guidance on Python file handling and hash functions.

+* Stack Overflow: For troubleshooting tips and solutions.

+* ChatGPT: For assistance with coding and documentation.

+# License

+* This project is licensed under the MIT License.
+Feel free to contribute and improve!